 These group messages can make your life way easier (you can even schedule these messages to send later), and personalization like this is proven to increase sales and customer loyalty.
 So how do you send a Text Request group merge message?

 How to Send a Text Merge Message

 Step 1: Compose a message.

-Go to your Group Messages tab and click the Compose Group Message button then select the "Send a merge message" link in the bottom left corner.
+Go to your Group Messages tab and click the "Send a merge message" link in the bottom toward the top of the page.

 Step 2: Upload your list.

 Make sure your list is properly formatted.
 Column headers need to be in the first row.
 Phone numbers need to be in the first column.
 You can upload either a .csv or .xlsx file.
 If you have blank fields in your list, you'll receive an error message while uploading.